pb-go/pb-go/docs/config.md

 We use the password you offered or the default encryption password set in server configuration using CHACHA20 algorithm to make sure your data safety.

 BUT, DO REMEMBER, we don't guarantee about unintended data loss like hardware failure and maintenance.

+Do Remember: `masterkey` must be longer than 12 bytes.
+Encryption key should be 32 bytes and corresponding nonce should be 12 bytes.

 ## Network